Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Abstract

 \section{Abstract}

-Modern depth sensors can generate a huge number of 3D points in few seconds to be latter processed by Localization and Mapping algorithms.
-Ideally, these algorithms should handle efficiently large sizes of Point Clouds under the assumption that using more points implies more information available.
-The Eigen Factors (EF) is a new algorithm that solves SLAM by using planes as the main geometric primitive.
-To do so, EF exhaustively calculates the error of all points at complexity $O(1)$, thanks to the {\em Summation matrix} $S$ of homogeneous points.
+{ Modern depth sensors can generate a huge number of 3D points in few seconds to be later processed by Localization and Mapping algorithms.
+Ideally, these algorithms should handle efficiently large sizes of Point Clouds (PC) under the assumption that using more points implies more information available.
+The Eigen Factors (EF) is a new algorithm that solves PC SLAM by using planes as the main geometric primitive.
+To do so, EF exhaustively calculates the error of all points at complexity {\em O(1)}, thanks to the {\em Summation matrix S} of homogeneous points.

-The solution of EF is highly efficient: i) the state variables are only the sensor poses -- trajectory, while the plane parameters are estimated previously in closed from and ii) EF alternating optimization uses a Newton-Raphson method by a direct analytical calculation of the gradient and the Hessian, which turns out to be a block diagonal matrix.
-Since we require to differentiate over eigenvalues and matrix elements, we have developed an intuitive methodology to calculate partial derivatives in the manifold of rigid body transformations $\SE3$, which could be applied to unrelated problems that require analytical derivatives of certain complexity.
+The solution of EF is a bilevel optimization where the {\em lower-level} problem estimates the plane variables in closed-form, and the {\em upper-level} non-linear problem uses second order optimization to estimate sensor poses (trajectory).
+We provide a direct analytical solution for the gradient and Hessian based on the homogeneous point-plane constraint.
+In addition, two variants of the EF are proposed: one pure analytical derivation and a second one approximating the problem to an alternating optimization showing better convergence properties.

-We evaluate EF and other state-of-the-art plane SLAM back-end algorithms in a synthetic environment.
-The evaluation is extended to ICL dataset (RGBD) and LiDAR KITTI dataset.
-Code is publicly available at \texttt{https://github.com/prime-slam/EF-plane-SLAM}.
+We evaluate the optimization processes (back-end) of EF and other state-of-the-art plane SLAM algorithms in a synthetic environment, and extended to ICL dataset (RGBD) and LiDAR KITTI datasets.
+EF demonstrates superior robustness and accuracy of the estimated trajectory and improved map metrics.
+Code is publicly available at \texttt{https://github.com/prime-slam/EF-plane-SLAM} with python bindings and pip package. }